© 2025 Resilient River Communities

 While flood events had damaged the flood protection bank in the past, the February 2020 further exacerbated the damage, eroding away parts of the floodbank and causing scour, slips and collapses of the floodbank at a number of locations.

-At Riverbank Rd near Renton Rd, parts of a Clutha District road that provide public access to local farmers had collapsed into the river.
+At Riverbank Rd near Renton Rd, a Clutha District road that provides public access to local farmers had collapsed into the river.
 Riverbank stabilisation was required over a length of 170m to prevent further collapse and to stop the river from damaging the flood protection stopbank on the land side of the road.
-At Riverbank Rd near Lawson Rd, the road is on the land side of the flood protection stopbank, however the river has eroded into the flood protection bank itself and stabilisation was required over a length of 90m.
-The focus of this project was to:

 • Maintain the previous level of flood protection